Florin Tene

-Florin Alexandru Tene (born 10 November 1968) is a former Romanian professional footballer who played as a goalkeeper, currently goalkeeping coach at Liga II club Voluntari.
+Florin Alexandru Tene (born 10 November 1968) is a Romanian former professional footballer who played as a goalkeeper, currently goalkeeping coach at Liga I club Voluntari.

 Club career

 Tene was born on 10 November 1968 in Bucharest, Romania and began playing junior-level football at local club Dinamo under the guidance of coaches Ioan Timar, Iosif Varga and Ilie Balaci.
 Until his youth period ended in 1987 he was teammates with fellow goalkeepers Bogdan Stelea, Florin Prunea and Răzvan Lucescu.
 He made his Divizia A debut, playing for The Red Dogs on 18 June 1987 under coach Mircea Lucescu in a 5–4 loss to Sportul Studențesc București.
 That would remain his only appearance for the team, afterwards leaving to play for Autobuzul București in Divizia B. After one season spent at Autobuzul, Tene returned to Divizia A football at Flacăra Moreni.
 There, Tene spent two seasons, earning a fourth place in the first one that granted them qualification to the 1989–90 UEFA Cup, where he appeared in both legs of the 4–1 loss on aggregate to FC Porto in the first round.

 In 1990 he joined Gloria Bistrița and during the 1991–92 season he was transferred back to Dinamo, where coach Florin Halagian used him in 21 league games until the end of the season as the team won the title undefeated.
-In the following season, Tene played all four games in the 1992–93 Champions League campaign, helping them eliminate Kuusysi Lahti in the preliminary round, being eliminated by Olympique Marseille in the first round.
-In the middle of that season he returned to play for Gloria.
+In the following season, Tene played all four games in the 1992–93 Champions League campaign, helping them eliminate Kuusysi Lahti in the first round of the 1992–93 Champions League.
+Dinamo faced Olympique Marseille in the second round, where they drew 0–0 in the first leg but lost the subsequent game with 2–0, the French ultimately winning the competition.
+In the middle of that season, Tene returned to play for Gloria.
 There, in the following season he helped the club win the 1993–94 Cupa României by playing five games in the campaign, including keeping a clean sheet under coach Constantin Cârstea in the 1–0 victory against Universitatea Craiova in the final.
-In the same season he scored the only goal of his career from a penalty kick in a 5–0 victory against Sportul Studențesc.
+In the same season, he scored the only goal of his career from a penalty kick in a 5–0 victory against Sportul Studențesc.